What Is The Field Of View In A Spotting Scope?

 When tracking moving objects, such as birds or wildlife, a wider field of view allows users to keep the target in sight for longer periods without needing to adjust the position of the spotting scope constantly.
 The wider view ensures that the object remains within the frame, providing a more seamless and enjoyable tracking experience.
 Spotting scopes with narrower fields of view may require frequent adjustments to keep up with fast-moving subjects.

-See also What Is The Advantage Of A Straight Spotting Scope?
+See also What Are The Benefits Of A Spotting Scope With A Digital Camera Adapter?

 Range of View in Diverse Environments